-7. Focus on your similarities rather than differences
+13. Focus on your similarities

 Let mutual interests and beliefs rather than disagreements, be the core of your friendship.
 It’s fine to disagree when necessary, just know that it won’t help you bond.

-8. Think about what’s interesting to the other person
+14. Think about what’s interesting to someone

 Don’t just talk about the things that you like.
 Think about what the other person has mentioned.
 Find out what you have in common and build your conversations and relationship around that.

-9. Monitor how much space you take up in conversations
+15. Monitor how much space you take

 When you talk to someone, make sure that you talk roughly half the time and spend the other half listening.
 In a group of three, you want to talk around one-third of the time, and so on.
 Dominating conversations or saying very little makes interacting with you less enjoyable.

-11. Be calm and emotionally stable when interacting with people
+16. Be calm and emotionally stable

 People will trust you when you are emotionally stable and consistent.
 This is because you aren’t prone to outbursts or crumbling under pressure.
 When you say it, you mean it, and your body language supports that.